ccarrollATjhuecon/JobMarket/Steps/README.md

     </div>

 10. Produce a CV (3 pages or less-*no exceptions*) and a dissertation abstract (using the provided template and following the examples of previous generations of students) by *early* October.
 The abstract must be approved by your advisor (and this is a good time to discuss with the advisor what you expect will be the contents of the entire dissertation).
-The abstract must fit on one (1) page (that is, it must be fewer than two pages, which is to say that the number of pages cannot exceed *e*<sup>−*ι**π*</sup>); it must use at least an 11 point font, and have margins of at least 1.2 inches.
+The abstract must fit on one (1) page (that is, it must be fewer than two pages, which is to say that the number of pages cannot exceed $e^{-\iota \pi}$); it must use at least an 11 point font, and have margins of at least 1.2 inches.
 Title at top, followed by name, followed by text. *Use the templates provided.* Post both the PDF and the `.tex` documents in your root `job market directory`, so others can learn from your pitiful `.tex` efforts and can be slightly less pitiful themselves.

     <div id="Post-To-Server">

     </div>

-11. Once your CV, abstract, and job market paper are ready, it will be *your* responsibility to post them into the folder that the department will create under your `Moniker`.
+11. Once your CV, abstract, and job market paper are ready, it will be *your* responsibility to post them into the folder that the department will create under your .
 Instructions can be found at the `JMCC Help` web page listed below, under the header `JobMarketComputerHelp`.
 To see what the final page will look like, go to <http://www.econ2.jhu.edu/jobmarket/2016/>.
 (The page <http://www.econ2.jhu.edu/computing-resources/> may also contain answers to technical questions.)

     <div id="Template">